-The GW School of Business (GWSB) invites all Class of 2020 graduates, with their families and friends, to celebrate their commencement here via livestream.
-Graduates are also invited to attend the university-wide Bicentennial Commencement celebrations on the National Mall in May 2021.
+The GW School of Business (GWSB) invites all Class of 2021 graduates, with their families and friends, to celebrate their commencement here via livestream.

-Graduates, and their families and friends, are invited to download the programs below to view digitally and print as a keepsake.
+Graduates, and their families and friends, are invited to download the 2021 programs to view digitally and print as a keepsake.

 Letter from Dean Anuj Mehrotra

-As we push through what is arguably the most challenging time we have faced as a society in living memory, the resilience demonstrated by our GWSB community has been impressive.
-The Class of 2020 — and the entire George Washington University School of Business community — deserves to be congratulated for its outstanding adaptability, perseverance, and can-do spirit in overcoming the disruptions and meeting the challenges brought about by the global crisis.
+I offer congratulations to the Class of 2021 of the George Washington University School of Business.
+This class deserves to not just be congratulated for the accomplishment of earning a degree, but moreover its outstanding adaptability, perseverance, and can-do spirit in overcoming the disruptions and meeting the challenges brought about by the global crisis.

-Despite the current situation, we are not going to let this moment pass without celebrating you and your graduation.
-Although we are holding “virtual” commencement ceremonies this spring, there is nothing virtual about your achievement, so I am proud to offer my sincere, actual congratulations to the Class of 2020!
-I hope each of you will be able to accept GW President Thomas LeBlanc’s invitation to join the Class of 2021 on the National Mall next May for our traditional graduation ceremony.
+This celebration is about your goals and the excitement and satisfaction of achieving them.
+Although we are holding “virtual” commencement celebrations this spring, there is nothing virtual about your achievement, so I am proud to offer my sincere, actual congratulations to the Class of 2021!
+I hope each of you will be able to accept GW President Thomas LeBlanc’s invitation to join the Class of 2022 on the National Mall next May for our traditional graduation ceremony.

 Whether you earned a four-year degree, a graduate degree or doctorate, you can all be proud of what you have achieved.
 You have successfully completed a rigorous course of study at one of the world’s finest institutions, gaining the knowledge, skills and aptitude necessary to compete — and excel — in today’s global business environment.
 You have also earned something equally valuable: membership in the GWSB alumni community, a 50,000-strong, worldwide network of dynamic individuals who have compiled a remarkable record of success in countless fields of endeavor.
 I urge you to stay engaged and stay in touch with your classmates, as well as those who have gone before at GWSB.
 I guarantee in the years to come you will find the GWSB alumni community to be an enormous professional asset.